 II.
 Sampling the CD:

 1. Inside Music2000 select "CD player" option; (it's right next to "Load and Save") 2.
 Choose "No video".
 (You will see a message asking you to change CDs) 3.
 In top-left corner of Duckstation emulator, open up "Systems"-> "Change Disc"-> "From File..."
 4. Choose ".cue" file of audio CD image you made (".bin" will not work!)
 If done correct, you should see this little audio player in the bottom right corner!
 Play track you want to sample, and press RECORD: Sample will start from the moment you press this button!
 Stop when you're done - New sample will be available in the lowest free Sample Palette number!
-I plan to list here in nearby future much more apps providing such functionality to create Audio CD images!
+List of other apps SOON!

 MAIN INFU PAGE